htbkoo/epub-chinese-converter/README.md

 # epub-chinese-converter
-A small util to convert epub from Simplified Chinese to Traditional Chinese
+A small util to convert `epub` files from Simplified Chinese to Traditional Chinese